Tob1as/rpi-sensors/README.md

     python3 ./dht_sensor.py
     ```
 5. Optional: Copy html-Folder into Webserver with installed PHP-Modul and change database settings in php file.

+### Troubleshooting

+If your container (example: web) fails to start with Images that based on Alpine 3.13 on ARM devices like Rasperry with Raspbian Buster (32 bit) then see [here](https://github.com/Tob1asDocker/php#troubleshooting) or [here](https://github.com/Tob1asDocker/rpi-mariadb#troubleshooting) or [here](https://docs.linuxserver.io/faq#libseccomp) for a possible solution.

 ## This on